rwxayheee/SAQS/README.md

 ## Comments and possible improvements

-I used to hard-code the chemical features when looking for tatoms of interest in my own docking analysis.
-I was hoping other members in my lab can do the same without having to code it themselves.
+I used to hard-code the chemical features when looking for atoms of interest in my own docking analysis.
+I was hoping other members in my lab could do the same without having to code it themselves.
 Thus, I made the Selector works for simple but general specification of atom type and bond type.

 There can be (and in many cases there need to be) more complicated queries, for example, to select one of the two amine groups on a benzene ring.
-To distinguish the two, we must either (1) establish a numbering rule that works consistently for all compounds in our library, or, (2) find where the difference occurs down the chain of bonded atoms.
-Some of the graph-based methods might be useful in doing that.
+To distinguish the two, we must either:

+(1) establish a numbering rule that works consistently for all compounds in our library, or,

+(2) find where the difference occurs down the chain of bonded atoms.
+Some of the graph-based methods such as counting the shortest distance between two nodes might be useful.